 This is the idea behind the founding of Daraja Academy.
 When Jason and Jenni Doherty – educators from the Bay Area – visited Kenya in 2006, they were struck by the degree that gender determined opportunity.
 For families living in deep poverty, access to education was already limited, but sons were still far more likely to attend secondary school than daughters.

-Without secondary education, girls in Kenya are often condemned to early marriages and pregnancies, and are unlikely to find any professional opportunities that enable economic self-sufficiency.
+Without secondary education, girls in Kenya are often condemned to early marriages and pregnancies, and are unlikely to attract the professional opportunities that enable economic self-sufficiency.
 Education is the fastest bridge out of poverty, and so many girls have no hope of crossing it.

-These intercontinental efforts were realized in 2009, when Daraja Academy welcomed its first class of 26 students.
+These intercontinental efforts were realized in 2009, when Daraja Academy welcomed it first class of 26 students.

 A relationship between the Daraja girls and international students has thrived over the years.
 Many student groups from the United States and other countries have visited campus, and several Daraja graduates have – and are – studying on college campuses throughout the United States.